Canada Lynx

 Our Animal's Story

-Our Canada lynx, Woody, is an adult male.
+Our Canada lynx, Woody, is our adult male.
 He was born May 15, 2005 at a facility in Minnesota and arrived at ZooAmerica in November 2007.
-He is very curious about new smells and likes to roll around on various enrichment scents that are offered to him.
+Wren is our female Canada lynx.
+Her birth date is May 25, 2013 and she arrived at ZooAmerica in September 2019.
+They are very curious about new smells and they like to roll around on various enrichment scents that are offered.

 silhouette of mountain range